-We are often asked when installing CCTV systems on domestic properties, the laws concerning data protection.
+We are often asked when installing CCTV systems in Leicester on domestic properties, the laws concerning data protection.
 The following blog post gives a brief overview of ways to be data compliant with your domestic CCTV system or door entry system (these also apply due to the capturing of images).

 Capturing CCTV Images within your boundaries.